ibm-cloud-docs/openwhisk/actions_javascript.md

         ```
         {: pre}

     The bundle file that is built by `webpack` supports only JavaScript dependencies.
-Action invocations might fail if the bundle depends on binary dependencies because this is not included with the file `bundle.js`.
+Action invocations might fail if the bundle depends on binary file dependencies because this is not included with the file `bundle.js`.
     {: tip}

 ## Reducing the size of a Node.js app.